-Homemade Cream Cheese has better flavor than store bought and doesn’t have any of the thickening chemicals in it.
+Homemade Cream Cheese has better flavor than store bought and doesn’t have any of the thickening additives in it.
 Fairly easy to make and worth the effort.

 - 48 oz heavy whipping cream